California Consumer Privacy Act Disclosure

-*Businesses are not subject to opt-out requests related to product and services you have selected, for business purposes, or if it would violate State and Federal Law.
+*Businesses are not subject to opt-out requests related to product and services you have selected, for business purposes, or if it would violate State or Federal Law.

-**Businesses are not subject to deletion requests if it would violate State and Federal Law.
+**Businesses are not subject to deletion requests if it would violate State or Federal Law.